 3. How many T-shirts should you order this year?
 Break down your order by individual varsity.
 Document your calculations in your spreadsheet.
 Calculate this based on the aggregate forecast and also the forecast by individual varsity.

 4. What do you think they could make this year?
 They are paying you R30,000 and you expect your benefits package addition would be about R10,000 per year.
 Assume that they order based on the aggregate forecast.

 5. How should the business be developed in the future?
 Be specific and consider changes related to your supplier, the monogramming subcontractor, target customers, and products

 Stuck!
 We Have Native African Tutors Online 24*7 Who can Answer your Assignment & Homework Questions Instant.

-We are a top-rated case study Help service provider here with experts specializing in a wide range of disciplines ensuring you get the 100% plagarism-free case study solution on management assignments that score higher marks at a unique price.
+We at AfricaAssignmentHelp.com are a top-rated assignment assistance provider in South Africa with experts specializing in a wide range of disciplines ensuring you get the 100% plagiarism-free case study solution on management assignments that score higher marks at a unique price.

 Looking for Plagiarism free Answers for your African college/ university Assignments.